Charlestone/CMPM146_Assignment2/P2/src/README.txt

-We have found that if we press somewhere in between Homer's theeth or somewhere in his back spine, our pathfinder crashes.
+We have found that if we press somewhere in between Homer's back spine, our pathfinder crashes.
 We have not been able to fix it and we don't know why this happens.
-We have take a screenshot of the exact points where it crashes and the error that the console displays.
+We have take a screenshot of the exact point where it crashes and the error that the console displays.